 An indecent exposure charge can be filed when someone is accused of the public exposure of private body parts or when two people engage in sexual behavior in public.
 As sex crimes lawyers, we know that the state’s indecent exposure laws make it a misdemeanor to “make any open and obscene exhibition of his or her person or the person of another knowing that such conduct is likely to cause reasonable affront or alarm.”
-However, before anyone can be charged with vulgar exhibition in the state of Washington, a witness must be willing to come forward and complain and later appear in court to testify.
+However, before anyone can receive a charge with vulgar exhibition in Washington state, a witness must be willing to come forward and complain and later appear in court to testify.
 If you are charged with indecent exposure in the Seattle area, retain the legal help you need and contact experienced Seattle indecent exposure attorney Kevin Trombold at once.

 TWENTY YEARS OF EXPERIENCE

 In general, indecent exposure cases are misdemeanors in the state of Washington.
 However, just because this crime is a misdemeanor does not mean that the charges should not be taken seriously.
-Generally, the penalty for vulgar exposure is a maximum of ninety days in jail and a $1,000 fine.
+Generally, the penalty for vulgar exposure is a $1,000 fine and a maximum of 90 days in jail.
 However, if the “victim” or witness is a minor under the age of fourteen, the crime is considered a gross misdemeanor with an enhanced vulgar exposure penalty.
 If the defendant has been previously arrested for indecent exposure and convicted, or if the defendant has a previous conviction for public lewdness or any other sex crime, indecent exposure may be prosecuted as a Class C felony.